Energy Business Conference

 Overview: How AI and machine learning can be leveraged to enhance operational outcomes in the energy industry, with a focus on applied solutions and lessons learned from actual deployments.
 Case studies, workflow applications and operational “how-to” guidance.

-Speakers: Yuriy Gubanov, Amazon Web Services; Camilo Rodriguez, S&P Global; Andrew Munoz, 4Cast; Sashi Gunturu, Petrabytes; Joel Dunn, AI Driller; and Bryan McDowell, Sabata Energy Consultants
+Speakers: Yuriy Gubanov, Worldwide Principal Partner Solutions Architect, Amazon Web Services; Camilo Rodriguez, Data Science & Modeling Lead, S&P Global; Andrew Munoz, President, 4Cast; Sashi Gunturu, Co-Founder & CEO, Petrabytes; Joel Dunn, Director, AI Driller; and Bryan McDowell, Founder & Managing Partner, Sabata Energy Consultants

 Legal Track Session 2: Load Growth from Data Centers – Issues, Challenges, and Potential Solutions